Netherlands PM Rutte apologises for role of Dutch state in slavery | Politics

 "It takes two to tango - apologies have to be received," said Roy Kaikusi Groenberg of the Honor and Recovery Foundation, a Dutch Afro-Surinamese organisation.
 He said it felt wrong that activists who are descendants of slaves have struggled for years to change the national discussion but had not been sufficiently consulted.

 "The way the government is handling this, it's coming across as a neo-colonial belch," he said.
-Rutte acknowledged a clumsy handling of the runup to the announcement and said the Dutch government is sending representatives to Suriname, as well as Caribbean islands that remain part of the kingdom of the Netherlands with varying degrees of autonomy: Curacao, Sint Maarten, Aruba, Bonaire, Saba and Sint Eustatius.
+Rutte acknowledged that the runup to the announcement had been handled clumsily and said the Dutch government was sending representatives to Suriname, as well as Caribbean islands that remain part of the kingdom of the Netherlands with varying degrees of autonomy: Curacao, Sint Maarten, Aruba, Bonaire, Saba and Sint Eustatius.

+Silveria Jacobs, Prime Minister of Sint Maarten, said last week she would not accept an apology without a discussion.
+Rutte was responding to a national advisory panel set up following the 2020 killing of George Floyd in the United States.

+The panel said that Dutch participation in slavery had amounted to crimes against humanity and in 2021 recommended an apology and reparations.
+Rutte said his government embraced those conclusions, including that slavery had been a crime against humanity.
+He ruled out reparations at a news conference last week, though the Dutch government is setting up a 200 million euro educational fund.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)